carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 {: .discussion}

 ## Bining
-As the contigs that we obtain from the assembly come from different species, it is necessary to separate them by species to be able to analyze each species individually.
-This process is called binning.
+To be abel to analyze each species individualy we can separate the original genomes in the sample with a process called binning.
+In this process, the assembled contigs from the metagenome will be assigned to different bins (fasta files that contain certain contigs).
+Ideally, each bin corresponds to only one original genome.

-We can do binning based on the taxonomic assignment, or using characteristics of the contigs, such as their GC content, coverage or the use of tetranucleotides.
+Although an obvious way to separate contigs that correspond to a different species is by their taxonomic assignation, there are more reliable methods that do the binning using characteristics of the contigs, such as their GC content, the use of tetranucleotides (composition) or their coverage (abundance).

-Binning dependent on taxonomy is relatively trivial, but there are different algorithms for binning independent of taxonomy.
-These algorithms can be based on composition or abundance, [Maxbin](https://sourceforge.net/projects/maxbin/files/) is a binning algorithm with an hybrid composition-abundance approach.
+[Maxbin](https://sourceforge.net/projects/maxbin/files/) is a binning algorithm.
+The information it uses to distinguish contigs that correspond to different genomes, is the coverage levels of the contigs and the tetranucleotide frequencies they have.

 <a href="{{ page.root }}/fig/Binning(47).png">